The Heisenberg category of a category: Grothendieck groups

-Due to the presence of closed loops, categories $\Hom_{\hcat\basecat}(\ho,\ho*)$ are not $\homm$-finite.
+A closed string diagram defines an endomorphism of $\hunit$.
+Some of these endomorphisms are non-trivial and are not subject to any relations.
+For example, those defined by clockwise bubbles, the compositions of clockwise cups followed by clockwise caps.
+Thus the categories $\Hom_{\hcat\basecat}(\ho,\ho*)$ are not $\homm$-finite.
 Thus we cannot use the Euler pairing to obtain the corresponding numerical Grothendieck groups.

-\begin{Remark} For $\basecat = \catdgfVect$ the Hom-spaces, while infinite dimensional, are controlled by $\End(\hunit)$ and the degenerate affine Hecke algebra \cite[Proposition 4]{khovanov2014heisenberg}.
+\begin{Remark} For $\basecat = \catdgfVect$ the Hom-spaces of $\hcat\basecat$, while infinite-dimensional, are controlled by $\End(\hunit)$ and the degenerate affine Hecke algebra \cite[Proposition 4]{khovanov2014heisenberg}.
 Some version of this observation is expected to hold more generally, see for example \cite[Conjecture~2]{cautis2012heisenberg}.
 It is not however clear how to define the degenerate affine Hecke algebra in our generality.
 We intend to return to this question in future work.
-Instead, we use a more ad-hoc definition of the numerical Grothendieck group, which we expect to be equivalent to this conjectural definition via the conjectural degenerate affine Hecke algebra of $\basecat$. \end{Remark}
+Instead, we use an ad-hoc definition of the numerical Grothendieck group given in Definition~\ref{def:knumheis} below.